The Day the Music Died: Concerts and events

-Fans of Holly, Valens, and Richardson have been gathering for annual memorial concerts at the Surf Ballroom in Clear Lake since 1979.
-The fiftieth anniversary concert took place on February 2, 2009, with Delbert McClinton, Joe Ely, Wanda Jackson, Los Lobos, Chris Montez, Bobby Vee, Graham Nash, Peter and Gordon, Tommy Allsup, and a house band featuring Chuck Leavell, James "Hutch" Hutchinson, Bobby Keys, and Kenny Aronoff.
-Jay Perry Richardson, the son of the Big Bopper, was among the participating artists, and Bob Hale was the master of ceremonies, as he was at the 1959 concert.

-A series of tribute concerts called the Winter Dance Party Tour was started by John Mueller, who starred as Buddy Holly in the musical Buddy: The Buddy Holly Story.
-The recreation and live show is endorsed by the estates of Buddy Holly, Ritchie Valens, and J.P Richardson.
+By 2009, five of the original 11 venues still existed.
+The Winter Dance party tour was at the time also performing year-round dates in other locations.
+The 50th anniversary of the original Surf Ballroom concert took place on February 2, 2009, with Delbert McClinton, Joe Ely, Wanda Jackson, Los Lobos, Chris Montez, Bobby Vee, Graham Nash, Peter and Gordon, Tommy Allsup, and a house band featuring Chuck Leavell, James "Hutch" Hutchinson, Bobby Keys, and Kenny Aronoff.
+J. P. Richardson, Jr. was among the participating artists, and Bob Hale was the master of ceremonies, as he was at the 1959 concert.
+After the death of Richardson's son in August 2013, the Big Bopper was portrayed by Linwood Sasser.
+On February 3, 2021, McLean performed at the Surf Ballroom to kick off his American Pie 50th Anniversary tour on the first night of the Winter Dance Party tribute.
+The recreation and live show is endorsed by the estates of Buddy Holly, Ritchie Valens, and Richardson.